nick-otter/nick-otter.github.io/_posts/2020-11-25-how to debug crashes and segfaults.md

 ```
 ---

 Thanks.
 [Example of using gdb and strace to find the cause of a segmentation fault](http://bl0rg.krunch.be/segfault-gdb-strace.html), [GDB Debugging: ncurses](http://www.brendangregg.com/blog/2016-08-09/gdb-example-ncurses.html) and other articles were useful to write this.
+This was written by Nick Otter.